boof/vagrant.sh/README.md

 - **apt**

-  This module updates the package cache every two days or when the /etc/apt/sources.list hase been changed.
+  This module updates the package cache every two days or when the /etc/apt/sources.list has been changed.

-  By default it also overwrites the sources to use mirrors.
+  By default it also overwrites the sources to use mirrors, set `NO_MIRRORS=1` to prevent this from happending.

   After the module has been loaded you can check if a package is installed